eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

 ### Corner Cases

-- `before` throws `Error`: then the test case should fail, and the error should be reported;
+- `before` or `after` throws `Error`: then the test case should fail, and the error should be reported;
+- `after` should be executed even when `before` throws in order to minimize potential impact on other test cases;
 - Developer must ensure that the `before` function does not inadvertently affect global state in a way that impacts other test cases.